 Plantvital adds absolutely no artificial ingredients to their capsules.
 Their formula is made in the USA in a GMP-approved facility and is also 3rd-party lab tested for ultimate purity.

 EzyAbsorb Berberine supplement is dosed in 500 mg capsules.
-Each bottle contains 90 capsules.
 This formula contains 85% pure extract from Barberry root.
-The makeup of the capsules is highly pure, eliminating any synthetic capsule or filler ingredients.

 This formula is made in an FDA and GMP-registered facility in the USA and is also 3rd party lab tested to ensure quality.